OAGi/Score/docs/user_guide/index.rst

          developer.

-      2. Depending on the current state of the CC, click either the “Move to Draft”, “Move to Candidate”, or “Back to WIP” button at the top-right corner of the page.
+      2. Depending on the current state of the CC, click either the "Move to Draft", "Move to Candidate", or "Back to WIP" button at the top-right corner of the page.

    3. Confirm (or cancel) the state change.